Journey planner: Public transport network topology data

+In the UK the Online Journey Planner (OJP) is the engine used by National Rail to plan routes, calculate fares and establish ticket availability.
+OJP obtains its route information from SilverRail’s planning engine known as IPTIS (Integrated Passenger Transport Information System).
+The National Rail website provides information on how businesses can access this data directly via online data feed xml files.
+However, OJP was switched off in 2023 in favour of a new journey planner which is currently integrated into nationalrail.co.uk.

 Public transport timetables

 Data on public transport schedules is used by trip planners to determine the available journeys at specific times.
 Historically rail data has been widely available in national formats, and many countries also have bus and other mode data in national formats such as VDV 452 (Germany), TransXChange (UK) and Neptune (France).
 Schedule data is also increasingly becoming available in international formats such as GTFS and NeTEx.
 To allow a route to be projected onto a map, GTFS allows the specification of a simple shape plot; whilst Transmodel based standards such as CEN NeTEx, TransXChange additionally allow a more detailed representation which can recognize the constituent links and distinguish several different semantic layers.

 Real-time prediction information for public transport

 Trip planners may be able to incorporate real-time information into their database and consider them in the selection of optimal routes for travel in the immediate future.
 Automatic vehicle location (AVL) systems monitor the position of vehicles using GPS systems and can pass on real-time and forecast information to the journey planning system.
 A trip planner may use a real time interface such as the CEN Service Interface for Real Time Information to obtain this data.